sydney-australia-feature

 • Other Locations: None

-Set within two recently renovated Victorian Townhouses, the modern studios on Moore Park Road in Paddington are the perfect options for solo travellers or couples.
-It’s also closely situated to numerous retail centres and the central business district for convenience.
+Set within two recently renovated Victorian Townhouses, the modern studios on Moore Park Road in Paddington are the perfect options for solo travelers or couples.
+It’s also closely situated to numerous retail centers and the central business district for convenience.

 What we liked: The freedom to move furniture around and upgrade certain suite elements to suit your individual needs.